Skip to main content

 To assess how well the Agency is upholding its commitment, we conduct an annual analysis of gender-based pay using data and insights from the APS Remuneration Survey, which informs the APS Remuneration Report, an annual overview of pay across the Australian Public Service.

-Internal analysis indicates that NIAA’s gender pay gap is currently 9.1%.
+Analysis indicates that NIAA’s gender pay gap is currently 9.0%.

-Variations in figures reported by WGEA are due to differences in calculation methodologies.
-NIAA’s data will be updated following the release of WGEA’s public reports.
+Variations in figures reported by WGEA and NIAA are due to differences in calculation methodologies.

 Drivers of the Gender Pay Gap at the NIAA